Neamul01/flavor_fusion/README.md

 ## Challenges I have faced

 1. **Implementing swiper.js**: I have faced challenge to implementing swiper responsively.
 After some reserch and read their documentation finally I have implementd this feature responsively.
-2. **Implementing Framer motion**: As I am implementing this package first time in my project so it nees some time to understand.